Teaching Visa Sponsorship Jobs in Georgia

 What visa types are most common for teaching jobs in Georgia?

 H-1B visas are common for university faculty and specialized K-12 roles where the position requires at least a bachelor's degree in a specific field.
-J-1 exchange visitor visas are frequently used for teacher exchange programs, particularly through federally designated sponsors.
+J-1 visa exchange visitor visas are frequently used for teacher exchange programs, particularly through federally designated sponsors.
 Some international teachers in Georgia also enter through the TN visa category if they are Canadian or Mexican nationals working in qualifying teaching capacities.

 Which cities in Georgia have the most teaching visa sponsorship jobs?